 This species is self-fertile and doesn’t require a pollinator; it will begin bearing fruit one to two years after planting.
 However, growing at least one or more stone fruit trees will allow your Compact Stella to flourish and produce even more fruit.
 This tree grows in zones 5 to 8 and does best in Central Texas and the Panhandle.

-The Sweetheart cherry is a newer cherry variety from Canada and was introduced to the States in 1990.
+The Sweetheart cherry is a newer cherry variety from Canada and was introduced to the U.S. in 1990.
 This tree grows 7 to 10 feet high and produces pink and white blossoms with dark green leaves, which are beautiful for any garden.

 The Lambert cherry is self-fertile and does not need a cross-pollinator, although it wouldn’t hurt.
 The deep red cherries stand in gorgeous contrast against the snow-white blossoms during summer and are ready to harvest in late June through July.

-How To Plant Cherry Trees In Texas
+How to Plant Cherry Trees in Texas

 Follow this step-by-step guide on how to plant cherry trees in Texas.